KevinDeBenedetti/portfolio-nuxt/content/legals/en.md

 - Right to define the fate of Users' data after their death and to choose to whom [https://www.kevindb.dev/](https://www.kevindb.dev/) should (or should not) communicate their data to a third party previously designated.

 If the User wishes to know how [https://www.kevindb.dev/](https://www.kevindb.dev/) uses their Personal Data, request to rectify it, or oppose its processing, the User can contact [https://www.kevindb.dev/](https://www.kevindb.dev/) in writing at the following address:
 Kevin De Benedetti – DPO, Kevin De Benedetti
-229 rue Saint-Honoré 75001 Paris.

 ---